RL-OtherApps/willdooit-afex-odoo/afex_integration/doc/index.rst

     to book and schedule a payment to the vendor.

     The vendor will be marked as paid to the level selected, and a bill will be raised to the AFEX partner.
-If the fee is the same currency as the settlement currency, it will be included in the same bill.
-Otherwise, a separate bill will be raised for the fee.
+Any fee(s) in the same currency as the settlement currency will be included in the same bill.
+Otherwise, separate bill(s) will be raised for the fee(s).

     Information about the booked payment will be displayed on the AFEX bill, and on the Odoo payment record.